Dhalai district: Healthcare

 National Rural Health Mission (NRHM, now National Health Mission, NHM)is being implemented in the district.

 Dhalai has a District Hospital at Kulai in Ambassa block, sub-divisional hospitals at Kamalpur, Gandacherra and Manu.
 In addition to them, Primary Health Centers, Community Health Center and Health Sub-centers are in the villages.
 Multi Purpose health Worker (MPW), Auxiliary Nurse and Midwives (ANM) and Accredited Social Health Activist (ASHA) deliver healthcare services at village level.

 Private practitioners of allopathy and homoeopathy are present in the district.
 Traditional health practitioners called "Uja/Uza" work with locally available medicinal plants and some rituals, but the practise has declined greatly due to availability of modern healthcare.

 The district is in humid and forested region and is highly prone to diseases like malaria, diarrhoea and Japanese encephalitis.
 In summer 2014, there was a large outbreak of malaria across the district.

 Security and border management

 Having an international boundary with Bangladesh has led to deployment of Border Security Force battalions.
 The district also has other paramilitary units of Central Reserve Police Force, Assam Rifles and state government's Tripura State Rifles.
 Armed Forces (Special Powers) Act (AFSPA), was operational in the district when insurgency was rampant in the state.
 However, security units have successfully managed to reduce the insurgency in the region leading to step-by-step reduction in the area under operation of AFSPA, finally being lifted from entire state in May 2015.

-The 3rd Battalion of TSR is at Kachucherra in Ambassa block.
+The 3rd Battalion of Tripura State Rifles (TSR) is at Kachucherra in Ambassa block.
 Units of this battalion are given the responsibility of security of railway track, security in Kathalbari-Sikaribari region among other.
 (Outposts/camps of security forces are often in forest areas which makes them vulnerable to malaria due to high infestation of mosquitoes in the region.)